 Its university also makes it a popular destination for students.
 The surrounding area is known to feature an especially vibrant feel, which brings with it the lower prices you often find in popular student destinations.

-Stay in Famagusta if you are interested in the island’s more recent history, you love sandy beaches, you are interested in taking a cruise or relaxing by the harbour, you are a student, are visiting one, or simply enjoy that type of atmosphere.
+Stay in Famagusta if you are interested in the island’s more recent history, you love sandy beaches, you are interested in taking a cruise or relaxing by the harbor, you are a student, are visiting one, or simply enjoy that type of atmosphere.

-11. Rizokarpaso, a beautiful quiet area to stay in Cyprus
+12. Rizokarpaso (Dipkarpaz), a beautiful quiet area to stay in Cyprus

 Despite being one of the largest towns on the island, Rizokarpaso has managed to retain its largely traditional identity.
-With wild, unspoilt surroundings and a local economy based around farming and fishing, it has, perhaps ironically, developed a niche tourist interest, for those who would prefer to experience the truer side of the island.
+With wild, unspoiled surroundings and a local economy based around farming and fishing, it has, perhaps ironically, developed a niche tourist interest, for those who would prefer to experience the truer side of the island.

-Luckily, the region has embraced this newfound interest, and has gradually converted a number of old, traditionally styled buildings into guesthouses for tourists.
+Luckily, the region has embraced this newfound interest and has gradually converted a number of old, traditionally styled buildings into guesthouses for tourists.
 This makes it a perfect choice for those looking for something a little different and more natural from their vacation.

 Anyone who does choose to stay in this area will also be pleasantly surprised, as it features some of the most beautiful beaches on the island.
 Again unspoiled by the mass tourism that is found in many such locations on the island, this is ideal for anyone who wants to spend relaxing days, quietly topping up their tan in their own little slice of paradise.